 - 14.4.38 The nearest watercourse is Oldfleet Drain (Main River) located approximately 140 m to the south of the Site (at its closest point) which flows in a north-easterly direction.
-Middle Drain.
-This is classified by the NEL IDB as a Significant Ordinary Watercourse as defined by the SFRA, is managed by the NEL IDB and is located approximately 340 m to the north (at its closest point).
+Middle Drain is classified by the NEL IDB as a Significant Ordinary Watercourse as defined by the SFRA, is managed by the NEL IDB and is located approximately 340 m to the north (at its closest point).
 A series of minor land drainage ditches (also Ordinary Watercourses) run along the northern, western and southern boundaries of the Site and to the east of the SHBPS site, and convey surface water runoff discharges from the greenfield areas of the Site to Oldfleet Drain and Middle Drain.
-These watercourses all pose a potential risk of fluvial flooding to the Site. - 14.4.39 The Environment Agency's 'Flood Map for Planning' (see Annex 1 of the SHBEC FRA in Appendix 14A in ES Volume III) identifies there to be existing fluvial flood defences upstream of the Site, located approximately 270 m south-west along Oldfleet Drain, upstream of the railway line.
+These watercourses all pose a potential risk of fluvial flooding to the Site. - 14.4.39 The Environment Agency's 'Flood Map for Planning' (see Annex 1 of the SHBEC FRA in Appendix 14A of the ES Volume III, Document Ref.
+6.4) identifies there to be existing fluvial flood defences upstream of the Site, located approximately 270 m south-west along Oldfleet Drain, upstream of the railway line.
 According to the information provided by the Environment Agency, these fluvial flood defences comprise earth embankments.
 Their condition is 'fair' and will reduce the risk of flooding up to a 1% AEP (1 in 100 chance) event.
-The Environment Agency regularly inspect the defences to ensure potential defects are identified. - 14.4.40 Alongside the Site (downstream of the railway line to the sea), the Environment Agency confirmed that the Oldfleet Drain channel capacity is sufficient to convey flows in excess of a 1% AEP (1 in 100 chance) event. - 14.4.41 Based on the information provided by the Environment Agency, it has been determined through the FRA that the Site is at a 'very low' risk of fluvial flooding from Oldfleet Drain or Middle Drain.
-No detailed modelled flood outlines are available for the local land drains around the Site perimeter, consequently, for the purposes of this assessment, Oldfleet Drain is considered to pose a risk of fluvial flooding to the Site.
+The Environment Agency regularly inspect the defences to ensure potential defects are identified. - 14.4.40 The Environment Agency confirmed that the Oldfleet Drain channel capacity is sufficient to convey flows in excess of a 1% AEP (1 in 100 chance) event. - 14.4.41 Based on the information provided by the Environment Agency, it has been determined through the FRA that the Site is at a 'very low' risk of fluvial flooding from Oldfleet Drain or Middle Drain.
+No detailed modelled flood outlines are available for the local land drains around the Site perimeter, consequently, for the purposes of this assessment, Oldfleet Drain is considered to pose a very low risk of fluvial flooding to the Site (less than a 0.1% AEP of flooding in any year, including taking into account the impacts of climate change up to 2115).